CELEBRATING OVER 100 YEARS OF PINEHURST NO. 2

 2011: In February 2010, Pinehurst contracted with the design firm of Coore & Crenshaw, Inc., to restore the legendary No. 2 golf course with natural and strategic characteristics that were the essence of Ross’ original design.

-2014: Pinehurst will host 14 days of championship play in 2014, with back to back U.S. Open and U.S. Women’s Open Championships for the first time in their history, and now the only site to host all five of the USGA’s major championships.
+June 9, 2014: Pinehurst begins hosting 14 days of championship play in 2014, with back to back U.S. Open and U.S. Women’s Open Championships for the first time in their history, and now the only site to host all five of the USGA’s major championships.